 The Rheumatology department is based on the first floor of the Duchess building, near to the Chapel.

-For more general information on managing flares relating to inflammatory joint disease, please click here.
+More general information on managing flares relating to inflammatory joint disease.

 Advice Line: 01823 344093 (please leave a message including contact details).